 In Australia, people are free to choose whether to get married and who they want to marry.
 Usually, a person must be over 18 years of age to be legally married.
 In some circumstances a person over the age of 16 years can get married, but this requires a court order.

 An arranged marriage, where both people freely consent to get married, is different to a forced marriage.
 Arranged marriages are legal in Australia.

-It is illegal to take or send someone to another country for forced marriage or get someone else to organise this
+It is illegal to take or send someone to another country for a forced marriage or get someone else to organise this.

 Are you, or is someone you know, at risk?

-Call the Australian Federal Police (AFP) on 131 237.
-The AFP can provide initial advice and refer victims of forced and early marriage or human trafficking for support, including accommodation, financial support, counselling and legal advice.
+The AFP can keep you safe, provide initial advice and refer you to other services for support, including accommodation, financial support, counselling and legal and immigration advice.
+Further information is on the AFP website at www.afp.gov.au.